Planting winter-friendly plants in your garden

 This lovely, low-growing succulent plant blooms a radiant yellow, bringing a little pop to your winter landscape just when you need it!
 They can grow up to 6 inches tall in Zones 5-9 and are often found growing naturally among rocky ledges and other stony surfaces.
 It can give an excellent ground cover to your garden, spreading up to twenty-four inches across, and is easily potted and re-planted as gifts for friends.

 Winter Gem Boxwood

-With a deep, glossy green foliage that turns gold in the winter, the Winter Gem Boxwood is most often planted together in rows as hedges, or grown into round shrubs, sometimes as high as 5 feet tall.
+With a deep, glossy green foliage that turns gold in the winter, the Winter Gem Boxwood is most often planted together in rows as hedges, or grown into rounded shrubs, sometimes as high as 5 feet tall.
 These are perfect if potted, so you can rearrange and gift them as you wish.
 Ideal in Zones 5-9, they turn back to green in warmer weather and are usually ignored by deer.